 Bitter melon is a food I am familiar with from Indian cuisine.
 It is a bit bitter, as the name suggests, but it also a satisfying flavor and texture.
-It makes a great meat replacement as far having a great depth of flavor.
-It is known for being great for your liver and and there are many bitter melon recipes for those with diabetes because bitter melon can lower blood sugar levels and lower blood triglyceride levels.
+Bitter melon makes a great meat replacement as far having a nice texture and a great depth of flavor.
+It is known for being good for your liver and and there are many bitter melon recipes for those with diabetes because bitter melon can lower blood sugar levels and lower blood triglyceride levels.
 This bitter melon chips recipe is diabetes-friendly and a fun way to try something different.

 This bitter melon chips recipe is featured in the new cookbook, INDIAN CUISINE DIABETES COOKBOOK: Savory Spices and Bold Flavors from South Asia by May Abraham Fridel.
 I was given permission to share it with you here.
 Indian cuisine is one of the most popular ethnic foods in the United States and the INDIAN CUISINE DIABETES COOKBOOK brings the taste, aroma, and health benefits of Indian spices into the kitchen for those with diabetes and those simply looking to eat healthier and feel better.
 I have included an affiliate amazon link below for your convenience.

 ©2017 by the American Diabetes Association, Inc.® Indian Cuisine Diabetes Cookbook is available at ShopDiabetes.org, in bookstores nationwide, or by calling 1-800-232-6733.

 Karela, or bitter melon, is a vegetable that is used extensively in Asian countries.
 It is widely grown and eaten in India, Southeast Asia, China, and East Africa, where it is appreciated for its nutritional value.
 In India it is considered to be a good vegetable option for people with diabetes.
 Bitter melon can be found in Indian and Asian markets.